Question: What is the no pay, no play car insurance law, and what states have this type of law in place?

 Currently, there are 11 states that have some sort of no pay, no play law in place.
 They are:

-Most states with no pay, no play limitations on car insurance claims (and lawsuits) are only on noneconomic damages.
-This would include items such as pain and suffering, mental anguish and loss of companionship.
+Most states with no pay, no play limitations on car insurance claims (and lawsuits) are only on non-economic damages.
+This includes pain and suffering, mental anguish and loss of companionship.
 Economic damages, the uninsured motorist’s actual medical bills and property damage, are typically still recoverable.

 There are small differences in each state though.
 Here are a few examples:

-New Jersey’s law bars those who are driving without insurance and are injured, driving under the influence, or acting with intent to injury to himself or others while operating a vehicle from recovering for economic or noneconomic losses.
+- New Jersey’s law bars those who are driving without insurance and are injured, driving under the influence, or acting with intent to injure himself or others while operating a vehicle from recovering for economic or non-economic losses.

-In North Dakota, you’re unable to recover for pain, inconvenience, suffering and other noneconomic damages if you’re found to be uninsured at the time of the accident and you’ve had one prior conviction for driving without insurance.
+- In North Dakota, if you’re found to be uninsured at the time of the accident and you’ve had one prior conviction for driving without insurance, you’re unable to recover for pain, inconvenience, suffering and other non-economic damages.

-Louisiana is special because it doesn’t allow uninsured drivers (besides a few exceptions) to receive compensation for the first $15,000 in damages for bodily injury and first $25,000 for property damage.
-These “no pay, no play deductible amounts,” as some term them, are equal to the state-required minimum bodily injury and property damage liability coverages for motorists.
+- Louisiana is special because it doesn’t allow uninsured drivers (besides a few exceptions) to receive compensation for the first $15,000 in damages for bodily injury and first $25,000 for property damage.
+These “no pay, no play deductible amounts,” as some term them, are equal to the state-required minimum liability coverages for motorists.

 The best way to not be affected by no pay, no play laws is to stay insured.
-If your current auto insurance rates are too high, look for ways to save and compare insurance companies before dropping coverage completely and getting yourself into a bad situation.
+If your current auto insurance rates are too high, compare car insurance and look for ways to save before dropping coverage completely and getting yourself into a bad situation.